mathematica-pub/frontend-shared-packages/apps/demo-app/src/assets/app-dev-kit/content/baseline-styles.md

 typography, color, and layout.
 They are designed to be easily overridden and customized to fit the needs of your application.

-## Consuming Baseline Styles in an application
+## Consuming Baseline Styles in an Application

 ### Modify angular.json